736/gameolith-widgets/README.md

 You can embed and link to game demos and individual games on Gameolith using this lightweight script.
 It's completely open source, and licenced under Apache 2.0.

+For a nice way to generate widget code, take a look at our brand spanking new website! http://736.github.com/gameolith-widgets/

 Browser Support
 ---------------